mne-tools/mne-python/doc/changes/devel.rst

 - Fix bug with multi-plot 3D rendering where only one plot was updated (:gh:`11896` by `Eric Larson`_)
 - Fix bug where ``verbose`` level was not respected inside parallel jobs (:gh:`12154` by `Eric Larson`_)
 - Fix bug where subject birthdays were not correctly read by :func:`mne.io.read_raw_snirf` (:gh:`11912` by `Eric Larson`_)
+- Fix bug where warnings were emitted when computing spectra for channels marked as bad (:gh:`12186` by `Eric Larson`_)
 - Fix bug with :func:`mne.chpi.compute_head_pos` for CTF data where digitization points were modified in-place, producing an incorrect result during a save-load round-trip (:gh:`11934` by `Eric Larson`_)
 - Fix bug where non-compliant stimulus data streams were not ignored by :func:`mne.io.read_raw_snirf` (:gh:`11915` by `Johann Benerradi`_)
 - Fix bug with ``pca=False`` in :func:`mne.minimum_norm.compute_source_psd` (:gh:`11927` by `Alex Gramfort`_)